WeblateOrg/weblate/docs/admin.rst

 Default behaviour (configured by :envvar:`LAZY_COMMITS`) of Weblate is to group commits from same author into one if possible.
-This heavily reduces number of commits, however you might need to do implicit sync to get Git repository in sync (you can do this in admin interface).
+This heavily reduces number of commits, however you might need to explicitely tell to do the commits in case you want to get Git repository in sync, eg. for merge (this is by default allowed for Managers group, see :ref:`privileges`).

-The changes are in this mode committed once one of following conditions happen:
+The changes are in this mode committed once any of following conditions is
+fulfilled:

 * somebody else works on the translation
 * merge from upstream occurs
 * import of translation happens
 * translation for a language is completed
+* explicit commit is requested

 .. _custom-checks: